ZKCamp/noir-voting/README.md

 ### Setup

 * Install foundry by following the steps [here](https://book.getfoundry.sh/getting-started/installation).
-We will use foundry for testing and deploying our smart contract.
+We will use foundry for testing and deploying our smart contracts.

 * Install the `forge-std` lib which will be used in our testing using the command below